 National managing and local risk partners share responsibility for managing risks in the legal practice of each local office.

 Business Teams directors share responsibility for managing business risks not directly related to the conduct of the firm’s legal practice.
 These include managing the firm’s financial stability, IT security, business continuity, safety and security, and wider operational risks, including dealing with suppliers.

-Our approach to risk management is overseen by the firm’s Risk Committee, a subcommittee of ExCom that is chaired by our Director of Risk.
+Our approach to risk management is overseen by the firm’s Risk Committee, a subcommittee of ExCom.
 The Risk Committee’s remit is to review the way in which the firm’s legal practice and operational risks are being managed.
 This includes information/data security; IT resilience; finance controls and tax strategy; business continuity; and people-related risks.
 The Risk Committee reports annually to the Audit Committee (a subcommittee of the PB).
 ExCom has primary responsibility for the firm’s strategic risks.

-The Risk team works closely with the Risk Committee and senior managers across the firm to regularly identify and review the key risks facing the firm.
-The Risk team also maintains an ‘incidents register’ to track and report on incidents or risk trends.
+The Legal & Risk team works closely with the Risk Committee and senior managers across the firm to regularly identify and review the key risks facing the firm.
+The Legal & Risk team also maintains an ‘incidents register’ to track and report on incidents or risk trends.